nanda03dev/gStructify/README.md

    ```

    This command will start the application on your local machine.

+### Final Step: Execute the APIs
+---
-Once the application is running, you can start executing the generated APIs for your entities.
+Once the application is running, you can start executing the generated CRUD APIs for your entities.

 Now you're ready to build efficient and scalable Go backend services with gStructify. 🚀

----

 Happy coding with `gStructify`!